Zdyrski/PokerOnline/README.md

 # PokerOnline
-Poker Online using Java and Socket programming.
+Poker Online using Java, JavaFX and Socket programming.
+First start the server, then 3 clients.
+When all of them are logged in and press Play, you can start the game.

 ## Login screen